A mammogram is an x-ray of your breasts. X-rays use high energy rays to take pictures of the inside of your body.

 A mammogram is an x-ray of the breast.
 It looks for early changes that could be a sign of cancer.

 The radiographer positions one breast at a time between two flat plates on the machine.

 This compression helps to give a clear picture.

-The radiographer takes the X-ray from behind a screen.
-This is to protect her from the radiation because she is taking x-rays everyday.
+The radiographer takes the x-ray from behind a screen.
+This protects her from the radiation because she is taking x-rays everyday.